 Collect a stool specimen (or viral rectal swab) and throat swab or NPA for enterovirus PCR.
 A stool specimen is preferable to a rectal swab.

 - If CSF is collected it should also be sent for routine microbiology, culture and sensitivities (MCS), biochemistry (glucose and protein) and enterovirus PCR (+/- other investigations, e.g. HSV PCR).
 Urine cultures can also help to detect bacterial sepsis.
 Human parechovirus (HPeV) PCR should also be requested in infants less than 12 months of age.

-- If CNS imaging is required MRI is more sensitive for the detection of brain abnormalities than ultrasound.
+- If CNS imaging is required note that MRI is more sensitive for the detection of brain abnormalities than ultrasound.

-Referral for specialist Paediatric review is recommended after recovery from the acute illness in cases of infant parechovirus or severe enterovirus infection for assessment and advice regarding on-going management and follow-up.
+Referral for specialist Paediatrician review is recommended after recovery from the acute illness in cases of infant parechovirus or severe enterovirus infection for assessment and advice regarding on-going management and follow-up.

 Infection prevention and control